Iyasu I

 Described as the last “great” Gondarine monarch, Iyasu temporarily halted the trend of decline through his brilliance as a military leader, reestablishing control over rebellious vassals and conquering areas to the south of his domain.
 In addition to his military and political exploits, Iyasu was a patron of architecture, arts and literature.
-He also attempted to settle doctrinal differences within Ethiopia’s Coptic Church, but without long-lasting success.
+He also attempted to settle doctrinal differences within Ethiopia's Coptic Church, but without long-lasting success.

 Iyasu was deposed by his own son Tekle Haymanot I in 1706 and assassinated by the relatives of one of his concubines.
 A series of ineffectual emperors followed and imperial power declined until the advent of Tewodros II in the middle of the nineteenth century.

 Early life

 Ancestry

-Of Amhara descent, Iyasu I was the son of Emperor Yohannes I by his wife Sabla Wangel.
+Of Amhara descent, Iyasu I was the son of Emperor Yohannes I by his Amhara wife Sabla Wangel.

 Iyasu's siblings were brothers Yostos, Tewoflos and Gelawdewos, and sisters Amlakawit and Eleni.

 Rise to the throne

 After the death of his eldest brother Yostos in June 1676, Iyasu inherited the governorship over Semien.
 In 1677–1678, he accompanied his father on a military campaign against the region of Lasta.

 Iyasu fell out with his father in 1681, and according to the chronicles, the prince and his followers crossed the Blue Nile and found refuge in pagan controlled areas.
-At a place called Bete Walato, in Oromo occupied territory, Iyasu met a large number of his father's former subjects, the Kordidas, an largely Amhara group who wished to free themselves from Oromo rule and return to Christianity, the religion of their ancestors.
+At a place called Bete Walato, in Oromo occupied territory, Iyasu met a large number of his father's former subjects, the Kordidas, a largely Amhara group who wished to free themselves from Oromo rule and return to Christianity, the religion of their ancestors.
 The group made Iyasu promise them that if and when he came to the throne he would help them achieve this ambition.
 Not long after this Iyasu reconciled with his father.

-On 15th of July 1682, the ailing Emperor Yohannes I made Iyasu his successor.
+On 15 July 1682, the ailing Emperor Yohannes I made Iyasu his successor.
 The dignitaries witnessing Yohannes I final proclamation were Kanafero and Za-Wald (both Azzaz), basha Lesana Krestos, blattengeta Akala Krestos, dejazmach's Anestasyos and Delba Iyasus, and fitawrari Fesseha Krestos among others.

 Yohannes I died on 19 July 1682 and Iyasu ascended the throne, with the serag masare Malkea Krestos putting the crown on his head.
 The Tsehafi Taezaz's Hawarya Krestos and Walda Haymanot sent sealed letters to various countries to announce the death of Yohannes I, and that the reign of his son Iyasu I has begun.